JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

 8. A 'Logs' panel is shown.
 This 'Logs' panel works like a trace log.

-9. If you try to run this code, you will notice that compilation fails.
+9. If you try to *save* this code, you will notice that compilation fails.
 This is not that surprising: we are using certain libraries that Azure Functions has no knowledge of.
 Yet!

 10. Press the **View Files** button to open the pane which shows a directory tree of all files.